Home 9 Running News 9 Gait Analysis Course Dates 2025

 Want more information?

 As we mentioned, dates for the Manchester cohort (click for details) in Feb/March 2025 have already been released.
 If there are any other regions in the UK (and beyond) where you would like Day 3 to be held, please click here to make a suggestion.
+As always, if you have any questions do please feel free to use our contact form, and be sure to sign up for the Runchatlive Newsletter.

 Running Post Pregnancy